rife2/bld-spotbugs/README.md

 For more information, please refer to the [extensions](https://github.com/rife2/bld/wiki/Extensions) documentation.

-To install a binary distribution of SpotBugs please referer to its [installation instruction](https://spotbugs.readthedocs.io/en/latest/installing.html).
+To install a binary distribution of SpotBugs please refer to its [installation instruction](https://spotbugs.readthedocs.io/en/latest/installing.html).

 ## Check Source with SpotBugs